 The business owners realized that the investment in an additional staff member would not only improve the customer experience, but would also be profitable.
 One person dedicated to answering the phones and one focused on the in-store customers.

 Lucky for this business, their customer relationship management (CRM) software is entirely cloud based – so it could be accessed anywhere.
-Additionally, this business opted against a tradition ‘landline’.
+Additionally, this business opted against a traditional ‘landline’.
 Their phones are mobile based with a ‘mike system’ – which allows for two-way communication between the multiple mobile phones.

 So, essentially, one of their employees is there in person, giving great customer service and the person responsible for the phones could be anywhere working with an internet connection and the extra mobile device.
 When necessary, the “phone only” employee could immediately communicate with the “in person” employee; letting them know of immediate reservations or for extra support on customer inquiries.

 This provides not only better communication and customer care, but allows the in-house employee the time and opportunity to upsell.
-The phone only employee is able to make personalized notes in the CRM software, give thorough quotes, better explain the services – without interruption; all which enhance the customer experience.
+The phone only employee is able to make personalized notes in the CRM software, give thorough quotes, better explain the services – without interruption; all that enhance the customer experience.

 Upon a little more investigation, this business realized that they were missing 7 to 8 phone calls outside of their business hours!
 A few callers left messages, but most did not!
 What were the calls about?
 Reservations, inquiries, custom quotes for packages; all profitable business activities!